 The SES Disadvantaged Indicator is one tool that medical schools can use to identify applicants who may come from socioeconomically disadvantaged backgrounds and is intended to assist them in putting your application information in context as part of a holistic review process

 This indicator is derived from information you provide about your parents’ and guardians’ occupation and education levels using the schema developed by the AAMC.
-Once your application has been processed by AMCAS, the indicator associated with your parent or guardian with the highest education and occupation level will appear on your printable application.
+Once your application has been processed by the AMCAS program, the indicator associated with your parent or guardian with the highest education and occupation level will appear on your printable application.
 To view this, click the Print Application button on the main menu

 NA (Not Applicable) is used in scenarios in which the AAMC’s model for setting the SES Disadvantaged Indicator is not statistically reliable, including: